kubernetes-sigs/kubespray/docs/operating_systems/bootstrap-os.md

 * `centos_fastestmirror_enabled: false`
   Whether the [fastestmirror](https://wiki.centos.org/PackageManagement/Yum/FastestMirror) yum plugin should be enabled.

-## Dependencies

-The `kubespray-defaults` role is expected to be run before this role.

 ## Example Playbook

 Remember to disable fact gathering since Python might not be present on hosts.